 She had Grace.

 When she came home 3 years ago and told me that she had ALS, I was silently horrified.
-For I knew exactly what fate would lie ahead for my mom.
+For I knew exactly what fate would lie ahead for her.

 No cure.
 No treatment.
 Ascending paralysis beginning in each limb, until one day her esophagus would no longer work and her diaphragm would no longer move…..
 She would slowly starve and suffocate.

 Even when you know the storm is coming you can just never fully prepare for its wrath.

 Watching her lose more and more, over and over again and being helpless to stop it, became gut wrenching.
 At one point she asked a family member to shoot her, in a moment of despair.
 For she had just lost the ability to wipe her bottom on the toilet.

 I never felt that she was never a burden to me, I would have sawed off both my right leg and arm to help her.